Previous Post

 By Ryan Bridges

-With great power comes great responsibility – I think I heard that in a movie once.
+With great power comes great responsibility.
+I think I heard that in a movie once.
 Guns can be powerful tools for self-defense and provide unparalleled peace of mind, but they can also be dangerous to their owners and others when people fail to use them properly.

-Even a moment of carelessness can lead to a fatal accident, which is why we must expect more from people who choose to carry.
+Even a moment of carelessness can lead to a fatal accident, which is why we have to expect more from people who choose to carry.
 Guns are a topic marred by controversy, one that can create dissent even amongst the best of friends.
 That, it seems, will never go away.
 But there are several fundamental things you can — and should — consider before purchasing a gun if you want to do it the right way.

 1) Why Do You Want a Gun?